Chef Henry M. Summers

 Cook the cleaned ears of corn on the grill, turning them until heated through and dotted here and there with black spots (the corn).
 Each diner applies the black salt mixture to the their ears with the lemon.
 Have plenty of ice-cold beer at the ready to douse the flames.

-Special thanks to our doctors, nurses, first responders, scientists, farmers, migrant farm workers, truck drivers, U.S. Capitol police, and our fellow Americans serving overseas.
+Special thanks to our doctors, nurses, first responders, scientists, farmers, migrant farm workers, truck drivers, U.S. Capitol police, journalists, and our fellow Americans serving overseas.
 Without all these special people, there would be no Fourth of July.